 The holiday season is a time of year in which overeating is socially acceptable and sometimes even expected.
 You may be thinking to yourself, “Can I really do that much damage?”
 Unfortunately, the answer is YES.
 It can lead to a spiraling effect of uncontrollable eating from now until the New Year and beyond.

 Most of you have worked so hard to lose weight and/or maintain it; so don’t let this holiday season weigh you down.
 It’s possible to celebrate this year without packing on the pounds!
-Read below to learn strategies for preventing holiday weight gain!
+Read below to learn holiday weight management strategies for preventing weight gain during the holiday!

 1. Develop a Positive Holiday “Eating Attitude”